-The very first place that Beth and I lived after getting married was a small basement apartment on South Milledge Avenue in Athens, GA.
+The very first place that Beth and I lived after getting married was a small basement apartment on South Lumpkin Street in Athens, GA.
 It was my apartment for a year or so before it was ours.
 We lived there together for three weeks.
 Then we packed up and moved to Blountville, TN.

 When you start out together as a young couple, life is an adventure.
 College was behind us.
 We were pursuing dreams.
 Chasing careers.
 Digging deeper into more education.
 Learning how to pay rent and buy groceries.
 Counting pennies.
 Calling Dad about car insurance and asking things like, “What’s the difference between collision and comprehensive?”
 These were foreign concepts that puzzled a young couple green on worldly experience.